claudiatang/intro-to-ios-with-swift/README.md

 Now, run the app and tap the next button.
 If you have successfully linked the button with the action you should see "Next button tapped" print out in the console in the bottom panel of Xcode.

+Hint:

+`@IBAction func touchedNextButton()`

+When the user taps on the next button, we want to highlight the next traffic light that should appear.
+We will need to keep track of the current traffic light colour.

+Now that the function is in your code, you can now call this method from inside our `touchedNextButton()` function which is triggered by tapping the next button.
+Replace your `print()` function with the call to `changeSelectedButton()`

+Some of your buttons will be missing from the code in `changeSelectedButton()`.
+Read through the code and see if you can add the missing calls to `amberTrafficLightButton` to change its alpha depending on the current and next traffic light that will be selected.

+Build and run your app.
+You should now see that when you tap on the next button, the traffic light changes to the next light in the sequence.

 ## Activity 5: Group Programming

 In this activity we will work together to add in a UINavigationController to our app.
 This will allow our users to go to different screens and to to back to the home screen.